ietf-wg-asdf/SDF/sdf.md

 Conventions:

-- The singular form is preferred for keywords.
+- The singular form is chosen as the preferred one for the keywords defined here.

 {::boilerplate bcp14}

-# Example Definition:
+# Example Definition

+We start with an example for the SDF definition of a simple object called "Switch" ({{example1}}).

 ~~~ json
 {